techpanja/interviewproblems/README.md

 Number-Problems
 ---------------
+1. Concatenate two numbers. for e.g. 123, 0456 = 1230456
-1. Convert string to number.
+2. Convert string to number.
-2. Find factorial of a number.
+3. Find factorial of a number.
-3. Find missing number in stream of numbers.
+4. Find missing number in stream of numbers.
-4. Swap Numbers.
+5. Swap Numbers.

 Objects
 -------